TuyulMohak/MuaraCoder-Website/content/front-end/what-is-vue-and-why-i-love-it.md

 ## Why I love Vue

-Okay so, Vue is the first javascript framework that I learned, It doesn't necessarily require extensive Javascript knowledge, Easy Syntax for beginner to understand, and Lightweight.
-I've been learning it since 2021 while still learning basics of Javascript, made various things using vue, you can check it on my [Portfolio website](https://muhammad-rivandra.netlify.app/#/).
-I even made this website using vue with Nuxt 3.
-The state management using [Pinia](https://pinia.vuejs.org) is awesome and extremely easy to use and routing with [Vue Router](https://router.vuejs.org) is great.
+Okay, so Vue is the first Javascript framework that I learned.
+It doesn't necessarily require extensive Javascript knowledge, has easy syntax for beginners to understand, and is also lightweight.
+I've been learning it since 2022 while still learning the basics of Javascript.
+I've made various things using Vue; you can check them out on my [Portfolio website](https://muhammad-rivandra.netlify.app/#/).
+I even made this website using Vue with Nuxt 3.
+The state management using [Pinia](https://pinia.vuejs.org) is awesome and extremely easy to use, and routing with [Vue Router](https://router.vuejs.org) is great.
 I really recommend it.

-This is the awesome things, I recently tried to learn React, It's shocked me that I can understand the basics in couple of days, I believe It took me 1 to 3 weeks to understand state management with Zustand and Routing with React Router If I start today.
-I believe It all because of Vue, when you understand Vue, you can just jump to other framework without too much difficulties.
+This is the awesome thing: I recently tried to learn React.
+It shocks me that I can understand the basics in a couple of days.
+I believe it will take me 1–3 weeks to understand state management with Zustand and routing with React Router if I start today.
+When you understand Vue, you can just jump to other frameworks without too much difficulty.
 That's why I love Vue Js.

 ## Advantages and Disadvantages

-Even though the awesome things that I mentioned before, It's absolutely have advantages and disadvantages.
-I'll Outline it in this section.
+In this section, I'll outline the advantages and disadvantages of VueJS that I found.

 ### Advantages